UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 To define University of Northern Iowa travel guidelines and procedures for faculty, staff, and other persons traveling on behalf of the University (i.e. conference attendance, professional development, student trips, etc.).

 The university recognizes travel as an absence from the university.
 The Office of Business Operations (OBO) is the designated university office to administer travel reimbursement guidelines and procedures.
-Faculty, staff, and other persons traveling on behalf of the university who incur expense are encouraged to use the most economical and appropriate means of travel.
+Faculty, staff, and other persons traveling on behalf of the University who incur expenses are encouraged to use the most economical and appropriate means of travel.

-Travel Advances - Cash, Deposits, or Prepaid Expenses
+Travel Advances - Cash Deposits, or Prepaid Expensese

 Charter Air Travel